MMahdiGhaioumi/MMahdiGhaioumi/README.md

 ## 👨‍💻 About Me

-I'm a **Backend Developer** with a genuine passion for computers and programming.
+I'm a **Backend Developer** passionate about computers and programming.

-I enjoy understanding how things work beneath the surface, exploring new ideas, and turning what I learn into something practical.
+I enjoy understanding how things work, exploring new ideas, and turning what I learn into something practical.

-I'm always looking for something new to learn, build, and improve.

 ---